SCRT-HQ/VaporShell/docs/glossary/New-VSOpsWorksApp.md

----
-layout: glossary
-title: New-VSOpsWorksApp
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSOpsWorksApp

 ## SYNOPSIS
-Adds an AWS::OpsWorks::App resource to the template
+Adds an AWS::OpsWorks::App resource to the template.
+Creates an app for a specified stack.
+For more information, see Creating Apps: https://docs.aws.amazon.com/opsworks/latest/userguide/workingapps-creating.html.

 ## SYNTAX